 There are 4 types of reports available in the MVTA system:

 The report output characteristics can be customized prior to each analysis.
 The time study report provides information on the duration of the event elements.
 The frequency report provides information of the interval of occurrence or repetition rate of the event elements.
 Summary statistics are provided in the time study and frequency reports.
-The raw time report provides information on the times at which the event elements occur as can be seen in the following example.
+The raw time report provides information on the times at which the event elements occur.

 MVTA includes a variety of easy to use software features to control and analyze the video.
 MPEG (MPG) and AVI digital files are supported.